-Electronic Frailty Index: Identifying People With Mild Frailty And Developing A 3rd Sector Led Response
+Electronic Frailty Index: Identifying People with Mild Frailty and Developing a Third Sector Led Response

 Midlothian Health and Social Care Partnership

 Partner organisations: British Red Cross and other third sector partners in Midlothian